Ehlinger leads No. 11 Texas over West Virginia 42-31

 MORGANTOWN, W.Va.
+(AP) — Before he took a knee on the final play, quarterback Sam Ehlinger flashed the “Hook’em Horns” sign toward the Texas fans in West Virginia’s stands.

+He got his payback, even if he insists he’d put aside last year’s defiant celebration by several Mountaineers on his home field.

-(AP) — Sam Ehlinger threw two touchdown passes and ran for two more scores while No. 11 Texas converted three turnovers into TDs in a 42-31 victory over West Virginia on Saturday.
+Ehlinger threw two touchdown passes and ran for two more scores while No. 11 Texas converted three turnovers into TDs in a 42-31 victory over West Virginia on Saturday.

 Ehlinger and Texas (4-1, 2-0 Big 12) beat the Mountaineers (3-2, 1-1) on the road for the second straight time.

+“I’m really proud of the way that everyone kind of kept our heads down and kept swinging,” he said.

-The Longhorns had plenty of motivation for this one.
-Ehlinger and several Texas players were upset last year after several Mountaineers flashed “horns down” signs during West Virginia’s 42-41 win in Austin, Texas.
-Ehlinger noted in a tweet that was later deleted: “Do not think it will be forgotten.”
+Ehlinger and several Texas players were upset last year after West Virginia players flashed “horns down” signs during West Virginia’s 42-41 win in Austin, Texas.
+Ehlinger had noted in a tweet that was later deleted: “Do not think it will be forgotten.”

+Maybe it wasn’t forgotten, but it wasn’t the inspiration behind Saturday’s win, either.

+“I don’t think any of it was motivation, honestly,” Ehlinger said.
+“We’re focused on being the best that we can be and external forces don’t matter.”

 Ehlinger finished 18 of 33 for 211 yards.
 He threw just his second interception of the season that West Virginia turned into a third-quarter field goal.